 Below are a number of other good and bad examples of photography:

 1. Take photographs throughout the project, not just on completion.
-Each entry is limited to 10 photographs but by taking photographs throughout the entirety of a project then you stand a better chance that you have a good range of photographs to select from.
+By taking photographs throughout the entirety of a project you stand a better chance that you have a good range of photographs to select from.
 A good set of photographs includes one or two long shots of the finished roof, a few works in progress and a few mid-range ones of finished or partly finished details.

 2. Clear Shots - Steer clear of any images where the project is obscured by trees, buildings etc.